Great Spicy Mexican Shredded Pork Tostadas (Tinga). I love Mexican pork dishes, and this is one of the best.

 Yep, it earned the 5.

-Notes: The main spice in ATK version was chipotie.
-While I like chipotie, it is not the only spice I want in my Mexican.
-I added chili powder and cumin from my shredded pork recipe and it was just right.
+Notes: The main spice in ATK version was chipotle.
+While I like chipotle, it is not the only spice I want in my Mexican.
+I added chili powder and cumin from my shredded pork recipe, and it was just right.
 The spicy rate on this is 4/10.
 Increase the spices to your taste.

-Cut a slab of boneless pork ribs into 1 inch strips.
-A pork tenderloin sliced across grain or boneless pork loin should both work just as well as my boneless pork ribs.
+Cut a slab of boneless pork ribs into 1-inch strips.
+A pork tenderloin sliced across the grain or boneless pork loin should both work just as well as my boneless pork ribs.

 Chop a medium onion, mince the garlic and combine with a can of beef broth, 2 T chili powder, 1 t cumin and 1/2 t thyme in a Dutch oven and add just enough water to cover the pork (about 1/2 cup).